bgunay/kotlin-ps/README.md

 - CSV file schema should be `Speaker ; Topic ; Date ; Words` And all fields are required (not-null)
 - Date format should be `yyyy-MM-dd`.
 Other formats give parser error.
 - `Words` should be greater than `0`
+## Architecture
+* HttpClient: Custom client for handling HTTP requests to download CSV files.
+* CsvParser: Parses CSV data into Speech objects.
+* SpeechService: Analyzes the speeches and computes the statistics.
+* SpeechRoute: Manages the API route for handling requests to the /evaluation endpoint.